gerkirill/jquery-stateful-plugin/README.md

 ### you may access:

- + self.options - array of plugin options
+ + `self.options` - array of plugin options
- + self.htmlElement - an HTML element current plugin instance is bint to
+ + `self.htmlElement` - an HTML element current plugin instance is bint to

 ### you may define:

- + defaultOptions - These values will be used as a defaults for all plugin instances.
+ + `defaultOptions` - These values will be used as a defaults for all plugin instances.

 ## Methods

 ### you may invoke:

- + self.trigger(eventName, eventData) - triggers a named event external code may subscribe to.
+ + `self.trigger(eventName, eventData)` - triggers a named event external code may subscribe to.

 ### you may define:

- +      init()
- - this method will be called when the plugin instance is created for some HTML element matched by the jQuery selector.
+ +  `init()` - this method will be called when the plugin instance is created for some HTML element matched by the jQuery selector.
 At this point self.htmlElement is already set, as most likely you'll want to use it.

- + <anything>() - any method returned by the defining function can be invoked during plugin usage like this:
+ + `<anything>()` - any method returned by the defining function can be invoked during plugin usage like this:

         jQuery('<selector>').<plugin>('<method>'[,param1, param2, ...]);
         // e.g.
         jQuery('#container').slider('pause', 10, 'seconds');